iboB/ibob.github.com/_drafts/testing-build-failure-with-cmake.md

 Having the helper script in yet another language, like Ruby or Python, could have made writing it and making it more powerful considerably easier.
 For example, creating a more powerful DSL would be a breeze in Ruby and relatively unpleasant in CMake.
 But, first of all this puts a burden on deployment.
 At least we can be 100% certain that we have CMake when running this.
 Second, and this is not to be underestimated, CMake may be an unpleasant language, especially compared to Ruby or Python, but it's quite fast to boot.
 Like, orders of magnitude faster.
 With the current solution the speed at which the build tests are executed is bound by the build processes: compiler and linker.
 With Ruby it would likely be bound by the boot time of the interpreter[^3].

 I didn't use `ctest --build-and-test`.
 Craig Scott, a CMake co-maintainer, and author of [Professional CMake: A Practical Guide](https://crascit.com/professional-cmake/) has a [rather peculiar answer](https://stackoverflow.com/a/50665823/1453047) to the StackOverflow thread from above: to use `ctest --build-and-test`.
 This would mean that every build failure test is basically a standalone CMake project which is configured and built for each test.
 To me this simply makes no sense, except for the most trivial of cases.
 The main problem is transfering all the accumulated target knowledge from the caller to this standalone project.
 If one uses the required generator expressions and surfaces include directories and targets to the `ctest` call, they still won't be a dependency of it.
 Running the tests in isolation may lead to unwanted results, for example for linker errors or configured headers.
 Alternatively one can try to add the same subdirectories in the standalone project, but again, that would lead to code duplication and building the same things over and over again.
-The second problem is the initial configure time.
-Even for the most trivial of examples initial CMake configure tends to take several seconds.
-With a project with hundreds of compilation-failure tests, this could lead to ***tens of minutes*** of initial configure.
+The second problem is the time it would take to run `ctest` for the first time.
+Even for the most trivial of examples an initial CMake configure tends to take several seconds.
+With a project with hundreds of compilation-failure tests, this could lead to *tens of minutes* of configuring stuff when `ctest` runs for the first time.
+And on a CI host it's typicall that every `ctest` run runs for the first time.
 This can not be acceptable.
 Anyway, I might be missing something here, but I can *not* see a benefit in using `ctest --build-and-test` in this scenario.

 ___